Why White People Don’t Use White Emoji

 A year later, Friedman is a bit closer to figuring it out.
 “Some of it, for me, is a question of what context are you using the emoji in,” she said over the phone.
 “You can kind of see the emoji as divorced from yourself—this is a symbol of thumbs up, a symbol of high five.
 But there’s also the view that this is me giving you a high five.”
 While she’s willing to use darker emoji in the former case, the latter seems more fraught.

-More than 20 years after the birth of the Internet, it’s striking to think some people once saw the online world as a raceless utopia, where a user could leave his or her physical identity behind and be judged solely on what he or she said.
+More than 20 years after the birth of the internet, it’s striking to think some people once saw the online world as a raceless utopia, where a user could leave his or her physical identity behind and be judged solely on what he or she said.
 That theory was always flawed, but social media has dispelled it for good.

 It was naive think otherwise, says Peter Chow-White, a communications professor at Simon Fraser University in British Columbia, Canada.
-His studies have cemented his opinion that the Internet is a reflection of society, and race is reproduced online in pretty much the same way as the offline world.
+His studies have cemented his opinion that the internet is a reflection of society, and race is reproduced online in pretty much the same way as the offline world.
 That’s what makes emoji so interesting—they offer direct evidence of that effect.

-“We’re taking these symbols, and we’re wrapping our own ideas around them that are heavily racialized,” he said.
+“We’re taking these symbols, and we’re wrapping our own ideas around them that are heavily racialized,” he says.
 “They’re just zero and ones.
 But we take zeros and ones and we wrap meaning about them.
 It flies in the face of technology and computer code being neutral and value-free.”

 It’s worth noting the unpopularity of white emoji tentatively appears confined to the United States.
 Elsewhere in the world, including the Middle East, white emoji are more common.
-“This conversation could be completely different in Africa,” Chow-White said.
+“This conversation could be completely different in Africa,” Chow-White says.

 In a Twitter conversation last year, Aditya Mukerjee, an engineer in New York, advocated for eliminating the racial modifiers altogether, arguing there are few situations when a generic emoji and a bit of context are not enough.
 For all the white angst about using white emoji, he’d argue using a darker skin tone is an even bigger decision for people of color.